spine-tools/Spine-Toolbox/docs/source/tutorialTwoHydro.rst

       * Extend the planning horizon of the model by one hour, i.e., change the `model_end` parameter value to `2021-01-02T01:00:00` (right-click on the value cell, click edit and paste the new datetime in the popup window).

       * Remove the `fix_node_state` parameter values for the end of the optimization horizon as you seen in the following figure: double click on the `value` cell of the `Språnget_upper` and `Fallet_upper` nodes, select the third data row, right-click, select `Remove rows`, and click OK.

+      * Add an electricity price for the extra hour.
+Enter the parameter `vom_cost` on the `unit__from_node` relationship between the `electricity_node` and the `electricity_load` and set 0 as the price of electricity for the last hour `2021-01-02T00:00:00`.
+The price is set to zero to ensure no electricity is sold during this hour.

       .. figure:: img/two_hydro_fix_node_state.png
          :width: 600px